phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 });
 ```

-or if you want the payload to be delivered directly to your app without anything showing up in the notification center omit the tite/message from the payload like so:
+or if you want the payload to be delivered directly to your app without anything showing up in the notification center, just omit the tite/message from the payload like so:

 ```javascript